-Services that are covered for you What you must pay when you get these services Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+What you must pay when Services that are covered for you you get these services Diabetes screening There is no coinsurance, We cover this screening (includes fasting glucose tests) if you copayment, or deductible have any of the following risk factors: high blood pressure for the Medicare covered (hypertension), history of abnormal cholesterol and triglyceride diabetes screening tests. levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
-You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test.
-There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
-Diabetes self-management training, diabetic services, and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. \$0 copayment • For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test. 🍑 Diabetes self-management training, diabetic services, and supplies For all people who have diabetes (insulin and non-insulin users).
+Covered services include: \$0 copayment Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+20% coinsurance For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic Deductible applies. custom-molded shoes (including inserts provided with You pay these amounts such shoes) and two additional pairs of inserts, or one until you reach the out-ofpair of depth shoes and three pairs of inserts (not pocket maximum. including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
-20% coinsurance Deductible applies.
-You pay these amounts until you reach the out-of- pocket maximum.
-Diabetes self-management training is covered under certain conditions. \$0 copayment
+Diabetes self-management training is covered under \$0 copayment certain conditions.
+Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 12 20% coinsurance as well as Chapter 3, Section 7 of this document.)
+Deductible applies.
+You pay these amounts Covered items include, but are not limited to: wheelchairs, until you reach the out-ofcrutches, powered mattress systems, diabetic supplies, hospital pocket maximum. beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, Prior authorization is nebulizers, and walkers. required.